TACC/coe-332-sp23/docs/unit03/errorhandling.rst

     >>>    pass

-NOTE: Don’t declare new variables inside a ```try``` statement that might not be reached.
+NOTE: Don't declare new variables inside a ```try``` statement that might not be reached.

 Raising Exceptions
 ------------------

 You might want to re-raise an exception to abort a script.
-For example, if we can’t determine what kind of error is causing the exception, we might want to re-raise it.
+For example, if we can't determine what kind of error is causing the exception, we might want to re-raise it.

-Problem – Reraising the exception, that has been caught in the except block:
+Problem - Reraising the exception, that has been caught in the except block:

 Using the ```raise```

 .. code-block:: python3

     >>> def example():